We do data science.

 We are only just beginning to discover the myriad of applications for deep learning.
 It is starting to be applied to medicine (assisting diagnoses), finance (stock market trending), commerce (customer recommendations), automotive (self-driving cars) and many other fields.

-Essentially, deep learning could be of use to you if to have:
+Essentially, deep learning could be of use to you if you have:

 Raw data that you would like to understand and derive insights from, such as: